-These gluten-free fudge brownies have a secret.
+These dairy-free, gluten-free fudge brownies have a secret.
 Sweet potato puree is one of the ingredients.
 Wait, wait don’t run away.
 It adds the perfect amount of sweetness, so you can use less sugar and it makes these brownies moist and fudgy.

 I used coconut palm sugar in my last batch of these brownies and they came out with a bittersweet chocolate taste.
 If you prefer your chocolate more on the semi-sweet side, use all regular white sugar or a combination of coconut palm and white sugars.
 I love to add a little bit of instant coffee granules to all of my chocolate recipes.
 The coffee amps up the bittersweet taste of the chocolate and gives them a hint of mocha flavor.
 This ingredient is optional.